-I don't take a retreat day or afternoon as stated in the book but can usually carve out a few hours to have a cup of coffee at a coffee shop and sit with my Bible, notebook and a pen (or your computer if your more techy ;)).
+I don’t take a retreat day or afternoon as stated in the book but can usually carve out a few hours to have a cup of coffee at a coffee shop and sit with my Bible, notebook, and pen (or your computer if you’re techier ;)).

 After I have gone through my list I simplify it and write a short list under each main category listed below and keep it in my planner.

 Here is the list from Shopping for Time:

 - Evangelize non-Christians.

 There is a reminder that your list may look different.
 You need to determine your spiritual priorities for the season of life you’re in.
 I have kept these same ones and they have worked beautifully in all seasons and just look different depending on where I’m at.